 Since its inception, SETP has been committed to educating the community in fruit tree care and food preservation.
 They have offered a variety of classes such as fruit tree pruning, apple cider vinegar making, and best fruit varieties for the Inland Northwest.
 Many individuals in Spokane “inherit” fruit trees, as they are already on their property when they move into a house.
-The homeowners often have no prior knowledge in how to take care of trees.
-Therefore, fruit tree care education is essential to SETP’s mission because in order to glean the best quality of fruit, tree owners need to know how to properly care for these resources.
+The homeowners often have no prior knowledge of how to take care of trees.
+Therefore, fruit tree care education is essential to SETP’s mission because, in order to glean the best quality of fruit, tree owners need to know how to properly care for these resources.

-In 2017, in partnership with WSU Extension, SETP plans to offer a fruit education series, which will include 8 classes.
-These will include a pruning workshop, grafting workshop, backyard pest prevention, planning to plant fruits and berries, and a few food preservation classes.
-In the past three years, SETP has not charged a fee for any of their classes, but plans to charge a small amount in 2017, as an income generator.
-This fee will be roughly $10 per class, and will often be discounted for homeowners who donate their fruit to SETP.
-SETP hopes that this will encourage individuals who donate fruit to SETP to attend and learn how to best take care of their trees.
+In 2017, in partnership with WSU Extension, SETP offered a fruit education series, which included 8 classes.
+This included a pruning workshop, grafting workshop, backyard pest prevention, growing fruits and berries, and fruit tree selection for the Inland Northwest.
+In the past three years, SETP has not charged a fee for any of their classes, but charged a small amount in 2017, as an income generator.
+This fee was roughly $10 per class and was discounted for homeowners who donate their fruit to SETP.
+SETP did this in hopes of encouraging individuals who donate fruit to SETP to attend and learn how to best take care of their trees.

-The Spokane Edible Tree Project (SETP) was founded in 2013 by former HAH Americorps VISTA Kate Burke.
-Through her work in a produce recovery position at Second Harvest Food Bank, she recognized the abundance of fruit trees in Spokane County, and noticed that much of this fruit goes to waste.
+Spokane Edible Tree Project (SETP) was founded in 2013 by former Harvest Against Hunger Americorps VISTA Kate Burke.
+Through her work in a produce recovery position at Second Harvest Food Bank, she recognized the abundance of fruit trees in Spokane County and noticed that much of this fruit goes to waste.
 SETP was formed to fill this gap in the system and to empower the community to share the resources that are so abundantly available to them.
 SETP became a certified 501(c)(3) in 2015.
-The organization operated fully on volunteers for the first three years.
-In 2016, they recruited their first HAH Americorps VISTA, who serves as the program coordinator for the organization.
-SETP has continued to grow and develop over the last three years, and has worked hard to make a name for itself in the community.
-In 2016, their most successful year yet, 42,000 lbs of fruit were harvested and donated to various community partners.
+The organization is currently run by community volunteers and a Harvest Against Hunger AmeriCorps VISTA.